dotnet/roslyn/docs/features/interceptors.md

 #### Position

-Line and column numbers in the "version 1" data encoding are 1-indexed to match existing places where source locations are displayed to the user.
-For example, in `Diagnostic.ToString`.

 The location of the call is the location of the simple name syntax which denotes the interceptable method.
 For example, in `app.MapGet(...)`, the name syntax for `MapGet` would be considered the location of the call.
 For a static method call like `System.Console.WriteLine(...)`, the name syntax for `WriteLine` is the location of the call.
 If we allow intercepting calls to property accessors in the future (e.g `obj.Property`), we would also be able to use the name syntax in this way.

 #### Attribute creation